mcguinlu/thesis/viva-prep/questions.md

-Less clear why chronic illness would predict statin use
+* **Less clear why chronic illness would predict statin use**

+    *

-The flowchart for defining dementia diagnoses seems to ignore the ordering.
+* **The flowchart for defining dementia diagnoses seems to ignore the ordering.
 So if the initial diagnosis was VaD but later it was changed to AD it is coded as “Other dementia” but actual evidence might have switched it to AD.
-This can be criticized.
+This can be criticized.**

+    * A more complicated coding scheme/algorithm could have bee

-Was age considered as a continuous variable e.g. 65.8 years?
-Did you check for linear assumption and look at either age grouped or polynomial?
+* **Was age considered as a continuous variable e.g. 65.8 years?
+Did you check for linear assumption and look at either age grouped or polynomial?**

+    * Age was included as the time axis in the

+    * Did not accou

 Not sure I follow this.
 Are you assuming that as the diagnosis of AD has become more popular there would not only be an increase in frequency but I shift towards more probable or perhaps more possible if lower threshold.
 Please clarify. - _Thinking is that_